dotnet/roslyn/docs/features/nullable-reference-types.md

 > ***Open issue***: these rules do not describe the handling of merging pointer types.

 ### Array creation
-The calculation of the _best type_ element nullability uses the Conversions rules above and the contravariant merging rules.
+The calculation of the _best type_ element nullability uses the Conversions rules above and the covariant merging rules.
 ```c#
 var w = new [] { notNull, oblivious }; // ~[]!
 var x = new [] { notNull, maybeNull, oblivious }; // ?[]!